mfikes/goby/README.md

 This repository contains some lightweight ClojureScript and Objective-C glue code that facilitates creating iOS apps where the view controllers are written in ClojureScript instead of Objective‑C or Swift.

+The overall design is to provide decorators for various UIKit elements that implement the `JSExport` protocol, so that, in the end, interop is established between the ClojureScript code and the UI.
+The UI is essentially treated as a bunch mutable state that can be manipulated or listened to, with atoms in the ClojureScript code simply holding references to the decorators.

 This approach was taken to build [an app](http://fikesfarm.com/cc/) currently in the App Store, and this repo is derived from the reusable bits from that project.

-The overall design is to provide decorators for various UIKit elements that implement the JSExport protocol, so that, in the end, interop is established between the ClojureScript and the UI.
-The UI is essentially treated as a bunch mutable state that can be manipulated or listened to, with atoms in the ClojureScript code simply holding references to the decorators.

 Usage
 =====

 Check out the companion example project [Shrimp](https://github.com/mfikes/shrimp) illustrating actual use of this code.

+1. Set up sibling iOS and ClojureScript projects and make the Goby iOS and ClojureScript code available to each.
+(The [Shrimp](https://github.com/mfikes/shrimp) project provides a working example of this where Goby is simply used as a Git submodule, with a few symbolic links established in the needed places.)
+The ClojureScript compiles down to JavaScript which is included as a reference in the iOS project bundle.
-1. In your `[AppDelegate application:didFinishLaunchingWithOptions:]` set up an instance of `GBYManager`, wich loads the ClojureScript-compiled JavaScriipt, and adds a few callback handlers.
+2. In your `[AppDelegate application:didFinishLaunchingWithOptions:]` set up an instance of `GBYManager`, wich loads the ClojureScript-compiled JavaScript, and adds a few callback handlers.
-2. Create a view using Storyboards as usual, and wire the UI elements to fields.
-Create a "glue" ViewController instance for this view, that extends `GBYViewController` and calls into the ClojureScript when the view is loaded, passing in wrapped references to UIKit elements.
+3. Create a view using Storyboards as usual, and wire the UI elements to your view controller header like you would normally do.
+Create a "glue" `ViewController` instance for this view, that extends `GBYViewController`.
+Make your view controller call into the ClojureScript when the view is loaded, passing in wrapped references to UIKit elements.
-3. Create a ClojureScript namespace that mirrors the name of your view, and make use of the `defui` macro to set up atoms for each of your UI elements and to export a method that the Objective-C side can use to initialize these atoms.
+4. Create a ClojureScript namespace that mirrors the name of your view, and make use of the `defui` macro to set up atoms for each of your UI elements and to export a method that the Objective-C side can use to initialize these atoms.
-4. Add code in your ClojureScript namespace to set up UI events handlers, peform application logic, update UI elements, etc.
+5. Add code in your ClojureScript namespace to set up UI events handlers, peform application logic, update UI elements, etc.
+6. Add more views and segues between them as you normally would.
+In the end, the application primarily consists of a set of ClojureScript namespaces covering the various view controllers, along with ancillary application-level ClojureScript needed to flesh out your application.

 Project Status
 ==============